 Westminster Firefighters Fire Victims Benefit Fund

 Additionally, the Burn Fund may provide assistance to City employees and their families as a result of a major injury or accident, assistance to Westminster residents in need during the holiday season, support to any worthwhile charity in the City that is deemed appropriate by the governing board, and assistance to the family of any Colorado firefighter or police officer killed or seriously injured in the line of duty.
+For example, the Burn Fund has recently supported the Jessica Ridgeway Memorial Park, the Santa Cops program and Westminster FISH (food bank).

 Westminster Firefighters support the Burn Fund through direct contributions and by organizing fundraisers.
 The City of Westminster "Generous Juror" program also supports the fund.
 To donate to the Burn Fund, call 303-658-4500 for information.